Teichm\"uller spaces of Riemann surfaces with orbifold points of arbitrary order and cluster variables

 As in the original formulation of cluster algebras, the insight into orbifold triangulations helps us to formulate a more general construction.
-In \cite{GSV} some generalization of cluster transformations were described that preserve Poisson bracket and have some universal properties.
-Until recently no applications of these transformations were found.
-We were happy to see manifestation of our formulas in mutations of orbifold triangulations are examples of generalization~\cite{GSV}.
+In \cite{GSV}, particular generalizations of cluster transformations were described that preserve Poisson bracket and have additionally some universal properties.
+Until recently no applications of these transformations were known.
+In this paper we compute that mutations of orbifold triangulations are examples of generalization~\cite{GSV}.
 Another example of generalized quadratic cluster mutations appear under the name quasi-cluster algebra associated with non-orientable surfaces in preprint~\cite{DP}.
-Motivated by that we propose a new algebraic construction of generalized cluster algebras with mutations given by reciprocal polynomials.
+Motivated by that we propose a new algebraic construction of generalized cluster algebras with mutations given by reciprocal polynomials of arbitrary order.
 Using the tools of the standard cluster algebra \cite{FZ1}, \cite{FZ2}, we prove that the Laurent phenomenon holds true in this case as well.
 For algebras of order greater than two, we do not know whether the positivity property holds in general; it however holds in all tested examples, so we formulate it as a conjecture.
 We also prove that generalized cluster algebras of finite type satisfy the same Cartan--Killing classification as the standard cluster algebras.
 Suggested construction is a particular case of more general construction of \cite{LP}.
 However, we note that generally speaking mutations in \cite{LP} preserve neither presymplectic 2-form nor the Poisson bracket.

 2mm {\bf Acknowledgements.} The authors are grateful to Anna Felikson, Pavel Tumarkin, Sergey Fomin, and Dylan Thurston for many enlighting conversations and, specially, to Alek Vainshtein for valuable comments improving our paper.